Remodeling in NYC? Familiarize yourself with every aspect of a full apartment renovation timeline.

 Our architects produce the drawings that are filed with the building management companies and later with the New York City Department of Buildings (DOB).
 All drawings are reviewed with clients prior to submission to ensure any adjustments to the desired floor plan meet expectations.

-We execute all aspects of the apartment renovation design - not only from an architectural and space planning perspective, but the aesthetic of the interior design.
-This means we review all design options with our clients, offering contemporary, farmhouse, transitional, or any other preferred style.
-This is a key benefit of working with a design-build firm.
+We execute all aspects of the apartment renovation, not only from an architectural and space planning perspective, but the aesthetic of the interior design.
+This means we review all design options with clients, offering contemporary, farmhouse, transitional, or any other preferred style.
+Having all production members working in tandem up front is a key benefit of working with a design-build firm and ultimately ensures your design is executed exactly the way you envisioned.

 After all materials have been sourced, we create life-like digital renderings of what the renovated space will look like upon completion.
 This includes every aspect of the design, down to the cabinet color and hardware.
 These high-end renderings provide a visual accompaniment to the blueprint that guides construction.
 See an example of a recently-completed kitchen render for a full Manhattan apartment renovation we're currently working on below: